 Greensboro, NC 27412 USA

 Each dues payment will be answered by an emailed receipt.
-UNCG is a government unit where charitable contributions are deductible in the USA under section 170(c)(1) of the Internal Revenue Code.
+The George Herbert Society, Inc. is a non-profit corporation in the State of North Carolina, USA.
+Charitable contributions to the George Herbert Society are deductible in the USA under Section 501(c)(3) of the Internal Revenue Code.